CARING FOR MY HISTORIC BUILDING

 Can I get a sign for my historic building?

 RIHPHC does not produce signs for historic buildings.
-Contact your local preservation or historical society, or email Mercedes Monteiro or call her at (401)222-4133 for a list of sign makers.
+Contact your local preservation or historical society, or email Jeffrey Emidy or call him at (401)222-4134 for a list of sign makers.

 How do I get approval for work on my historic building?

 First, identify who is requiring approval and under what rules.
 Typically, this is the local Historic District Commission if your neighborhood is governed by historic district zoning.
 Call your local planning department or building official.
 If you are applying for an RIHPHC incentive (tax credits, loans, etc.), you will need RIHPHC approval.

 What are the benefits if my building is on the National Register?

 Listing on the National Register recognizes the historic and architectural importance of your property, protects it from certain state and federal projects, and may qualify you for loans and tax credits.